ejacobg/recipe-parser/README.md

 -   [x] Create and initialize recipe model
     -   [x] Test initialization of the recipe model
 -   [ ] Create a "GetElement" or "GetElementByKeyValue" function
+-   [ ] Fix multiple ingredients issue (chili-roasted-potatoes is broken, but not others)
+-   [ ] Create "GetElement**s**" functions that return a collection rather than just the first one
+-   [ ] Include the recipe link in the recipe model for convenience
+-   [ ] Allow batch processing from file

 ## Usage